-This plant-based corn chowder is creamy and delicious, super easy to make and is made with coconut milk and so is dairy-free.
+This vegan corn chowder is creamy, delicious, and super easy to make using canned goods.
 Saute your vegetables in vegetable broth, and you’ve got an oil-free quick and delicious vegan corn chowder.

 Dear readers, forgive me, please.
 You see, I’m taking all the short-cuts today.
 Between work and family obligations, I’m done today.
 Done.
 Yet, I still need to get something on the table this chilly autumn night.